LumosO11y/ObservabilityOnboarding/learning/observability/part1.md

 In your markdown make sure there is an answer to the following questions:

 1. Give an explanation about what Observability is.
 In your explanation, give quotes from sources.
-2. Where does monitoring and visibility differ from observability? how do they relate?
+2. How does monitoring and visibility differ from observability? how do they relate?
 3. What are the different types of Observability?
 Explain what each means and give some real-world examples of how they are used.
 4. What is Data Observability?
      - Elaborate more on this concept.